 Beginning January 1, 2014, patients will no longer be denied coverage for having a pre-existing medical condition or because of their health history, age, or gender.

 Call The Leukemia & Lymphoma Society (LLS) at (800) 955-4572 to talk with an Information Specialist for help with the challenges of your diagnosis.
 LLS is committed to providing information, support and guidance to people living with leukemia, Hodgkin or non-Hodgkin lymphoma, myeloma, myelodysplastic syndromes or myeloproliferative diseases.
 LLS also provides information to healthcare professionals involved in the care of patients with these diseases.

 Below are resources and organizations that may be able to help you with your insurance concerns.
 You can also visit LLS's Resource Center for a list of more organizations.

-- Your state insurance commissioner.
-You can contact your state insurance commissioner to help you understand state laws and programs and direct you to other sources of assistance.
+- Your state insurance agency.
+You can contact your state insurance agency to help you understand state laws and programs and get additional information about HIPAA.
 Get a free health insurance consumer guide for your state from the Foundation for Health Coverage Education.
 You can also call the Foundation at (800) 234-1317.

 - The Centers for Medicare & Medicaid Services (CMS).
 CMS runs the Medicare program and works with states on Medicaid programs.
-CMS also helps regulate individual health insurance in a few states.
 Visit the CMS website for more information.
 Even if you are working you may be eligible for Medicaid.
 For more information, click here.